MYC000801/DisCO/README.md

 We will release our model soon!
 Stay tuned!

 ## Acknowledgements
 - Our training pipeline is built on the Github repository [deepscaler](https://github.com/agentica-project/rllm).
-We thank the author for opensourcing their code.
+We thank the authors for open-sourcing their code.